ispeters/async_scope/asyncscope.md

 ::: add
 __`std::execution::spawn_future` [exec.spawn.future]__

-TODO: define "_`future-sender`_ type" for this section to mean the sender that is returned

 [1]{.pnum} `spawn_future` attempts to associate the given input sender with the given token's async scope and, on success, eagerly starts the input sender; the return value is a sender that, when connected and started, completes with either the result of the eagerly-started input sender or with `set_stopped` if the input sender was not started.